jgain/EcoViz/README-EcoViz.txt

 These are requirements for Ubuntu.
 In each case, I've listed where to get the software for Ubuntu 18.10.
 For newer versions of Ubuntu you might not need all the PPAs.

-CMake 2.8.7+, make, automake 1.9, pkg-config, QT5.7+, Boost1.49+, SQLite3
+CMake 2.8.7+, make, automake 1.9+, pkg-config, QT5.7+, Boost1.49+, SQLite3

-sudo apt-get install cmake automake1.9 pkg-config libglm-dev qtbase5-dev libqt5charts5-dev libboost-all-dev libglew-dev qtcreator sqlite3 sqlitebrowser
+sudo apt-get install cmake automake pkg-config libglm-dev qtbase5-dev libqt5charts5-dev libboost-all-dev libglew-dev qtcreator sqlite3 sqlitebrowser libsqlite3-dev

-To install a particular version of g++ (in this case v7, note that version 9 does not work):
+To install a particular version of g++ (e.g. g++8):

 sudo add-apt-repository ppa:ubuntu-toolchain-r/test
 sudo apt install gcc-8 g++-8
 then make sure to set the correct version in the build script (buildecoviz.sh)

+NOTE: the latest version of g++ should work.

 Compiling and Executing
 -----------------------